casper-network/docs-archive/implementation/serialization-standard.rst

 ``CLValue``
 ~~~~~~~~~~~

 ``CLValue`` is used to describe data that is used by smart contracts.
 This could be as a local state variable, input argument, or return value.
-A ``CLValue`` consists of two parts: a ``CLType`` describing the type of the value and an array of bytes which represent the data in our serialization format.
+A ``CLValue`` consists of two parts: a ``CLType`` describing the type of the value and an array of bytes representing the data in our serialization format.

 ``CLType`` is described by the following recursive data type: